hbctraining/reproducibility-tools/lessons/09_branches.md

   <img src="../img/9.GHD_cherry_pick_1.png" width="800">
 </p>

-If you select this, it will give you the option to **cherry-pick** the commit to a branch:
+If you select this, it will give you the option to select a branch and then **cherry-pick** the commit to that branch:

 <p align="center">
   <img src="../img/9.GHD_cherry_pick_2.png" width="800">